0xalxi/action-protocol/ReadMe.md

 type: Standards Track
 category: ERC
 created: 2021-4-18
-requires: 173, 721, 1155, 1820, 4906
+requires: 165, 173, 721, 1155, 1820, 4906
 ---

 ## Abstract

-This standard defines a broadly applicable action messaging protocol for the transmission of arbitrary, user-initiated actions between tokens.
-Modular statefulness is achieved with optional state broker contracts that can provide arbitration and settlement of the action process.
+This standard defines a broadly applicable action messaging protocol for the transmission of user-initiated actions between tokens.
+Modular statefulness is achieved with optional state controller contracts (i.e. environments) that manage shared state, and provide arbitration and settlement of the action process.

 ## Motivation

-Tokenized item standards such as [ERC-721](./eip-721.md) and [ERC-1155](./eip-1155.md) serve as the objects of the Ethereum computing environment.
-A growing number of projects are seeking to build interactivity and *"digital phsyics"* into NFTs, especially in the contexts of gaming and decentralized identity.
-A standard action messaging protocol will allow this physics layer to be developed in the same open, Ethereum-native way as the objects they are built on.
+Tokenized item standards such as [EIP-721](./eip-721.md) and [EIP-1155](./eip-1155.md) serve as the objects of the Ethereum computing environment.
+A growing number of projects are seeking to build interactivity and *"digital physics"* into NFTs, especially in the contexts of gaming and decentralized identity.
+A standard action messaging protocol will allow this physics layer to be developed in the same open, Ethereum-native way as the objects they operate on.

 The messaging protocol outlined defines how an action is initiated and transmitted between tokens and (optional) shared state environments.
 It is paired with a common interface for defining functionality that allows off-chain services to aggregate and query supported contracts for functionality and interoperability; creating a discoverable, human-readable network of interactive token contracts.
 Not only can contracts that implement this standard be automatically discovered by such services, their *policies for interaction* can be as well.
 This allows clients to easily discover compatible senders and receivers, and allowed actions.